 Word Up! facilitators strive to engage PLU students in dialogues about the fundamental components of identity and the dynamics of power and oppression in order to foster the development of social justice allies.
 Word Up! facilitators must commit to 20 hours of skills trainings an academic year; at least 2 Word Up! workshops per semester; and volunteer 3 hours per week in The Diversity Center.

 Track Three – Rieke Leadership Fellow

-In collaboration with the Director of The Diversity Center, Rieke Leadership Fellows work on a year-long project of their choosing that addresses issues of social justice and inclusion (e.g. eco-justice, health and wellness, Queer and ally identity formation).
+In collaboration with the Director of The Diversity Center, Rieke Leadership Fellows work on a year-long project of their choosing that addresses issues of social justice and inclusion (e.g. eco-justice, health and wellness, Queer and ally identity formation programs).
 Projects must address a current need and/or issue on campus and have a tangible outcome (e.g. program, panel discussion, report) at the end of the academic year.